-32 "Director" in all the disqualifications enumerated in this sub-section refers to regular, non-Independent Directors.
+32 "Director" in all the disqualifications enumerated in this sub-section refers to regular, non-Independent director shall forthwith cease to be considered as independent; Officers, executives and employees of BPI may be elected as directors but cannot and shall not be characterized as independent directors;

-- interests during the past three (3) years prior to the date of election /appointment; - b) If the director is acting as a nominee or representative of any director or substantial stockholder of BPI, any of its related companies or any of its substantial stockholders; - c) If a director elected or appointed as an independent director subsequently becomes an officer or employee of BPI, the director shall forthwith cease to be considered as independent; Officers, executives and employees of BPI may be elected as directors but cannot and shall not be characterized as independent directors; - d) If the beneficial security ownership of an independent director in BPI or in its related companies or any of its substantial stockholders shall exceed the two percent (2%) limit or is sufficient to elect one (1) seat in the board of directors in said entities, BPI shall forthwith cease to consider him as an independent director.
+- d) If the beneficial security ownership of an independent director in BPI or in its related companies or any of its substantial stockholders shall exceed the two percent (2%) limit or is sufficient to elect one (1) seat in the board of directors in said entities, BPI shall forthwith cease to consider him as an independent director.
 The disqualification shall be lifted if the limit is later complied with; - e) If the director is a relative, legitimate or common-law, of any director, officer or stockholder holding shares of stock sufficient to elect one seat in the board of the bank or any of its related companies or any of its substantial stockholders.
-For this purpose, relatives refer to the spouse, parent, child, brother, sister, parent-in-law, son/daughter-in-law, and brother-/sister-in-law; - f) If the director has been employed in any executive capacity by BPI, any of its related companies and/or by any of its substantial shareholders within the last three (3) years; - g) If the director is or was retained, either personally or through said director's firm or any similar entity, as professional adviser, consultant, agent or counsel by BPI, any of its related companies and/or any of its substantial shareholders, within the last three (3) years prior to date of election/appointment; - h) If the director engaged or is about to engage in any transaction with BPI and/or with any of its related companies and/or any of its substantial shareholders whether as an individual and/or with other persons and/or through a firm of which that director is a partner and/or a company of which he/she is a director or substantial shareholder, other than transactions which are conducted at arm's-length and are immaterial;
+For this purpose, relatives refer to the spouse, parent, child, brother, sister, parent-in-law, son/daughter-in-law, and brother-/sister-in-law; - f) If the director has been employed in any executive capacity by BPI, any of its related companies and/or by any of its substantial shareholders within the last three (3) years; - g) If the director is or was retained, either personally or through said director's firm or any similar entity, as professional adviser, consultant, agent or counsel by BPI, any of its related companies and/or any of its substantial shareholders, within the last three (3) years prior to date of election/appointment; - h) If the director engaged or is about to engage in any transaction with BPI and/or with any of its related companies and/or any of its substantial shareholders whether as an individual and/or with other persons and/or through a firm of which that director is a partner and/or a company of which he/she is a director or substantial shareholder, other than transactions which are conducted at arm's-length and are immaterial; - A regular director who resigns or whose term ends on the day of the election shall only qualify for nomination and election as an Independent Director after a three (3) year "cooling off period"; - j) Persons appointed as Chairman "Emeritus", "Ex-Officio" Directors/ Officers or Members of any Executive/Advisory Board, or otherwise appointed in a capacity to assist the Board in the performance of its duties and responsibilities shall be

-- A regular director who resigns or whose term ends on the day of the election shall only qualify for nomination and election as an Independent Director after a three (3) year "cooling off period"; - j) Persons appointed as Chairman "Emeritus", "Ex-Officio" Directors/ Officers or Members of any Executive/Advisory Board, or otherwise appointed in a capacity to assist the Board in the performance of its duties and responsibilities shall be subject to a three (3) year "cooling-off period" prior to his qualification as an Independent Director; - k) If the director is affiliated with any non-profit organization that receives significant funding from BPI or any of its related companies or substantial stockholders; - If the director is employed as an executive officer of another company where any of BPI's executives serve as directors; - m) Such other disqualifications which this Manual of Governance provides.
+- subject to a three (3) year "cooling-off period" prior to his qualification as an Independent Director; - k) If the director is affiliated with any non-profit organization that receives significant funding from BPI or any of its related companies or substantial stockholders; - I) If the director is employed as an executive officer of another company where any of BPI's executives serve as directors; - m) Such other disqualifications which this Manual of Governance provides.